 Businesses seek to exit commercial leases for various legitimate reasons, and your specific circumstances will influence which exit strategy makes the most sense for your situation.

-• Growth: Outgrown your space?
+- Growth: Outgrown your current space?
 Limited square footage, parking, or facilities can hinder growth and profitability.

-• Economic hardship: Financial difficulties can make lease payments impossible.
+- Economic hardship: Financial obligations can make lease payments impossible.
 Proactive action is preferable to default and eviction.

 Legal Ways to Break a Commercial Lease

-Breaking a commercial lease can be costly and complex, but it's not always unavoidable.
-Understanding your legal options is crucial to minimizing financial penalties and ensuring a smooth transition.
+Breaking a commercial lease can be costly and complex, but it's not always unavoidable:

 Early Termination Clause